-Hoppe Jan Hiemstra is Managing Director of E-Mence, International e-Mental Health Innovation and Implementation Center.
-Hobbe Jan is responsible for innovative e-health projects and services organisation for implementing and scaling up of e-health.
+Hobbe Jan Hiemstra is Managing Director of E-Mence, International e-Mental Health Innovation and Implementation Center.
+Hobbe Jan is responsible for innovative e-health projects and service organisations for implementation and scaling up of e-health.
 Furthermore, he has more than 20 years of experience with ICT projects.

 Levente Kriston, PhD is the head of the Research Group ‘Research Design and Data Analysis’ of the Department of Medical Psychology at the University Medical Center Hamburg-Eppendorf, his major area of expertise comprises a wide range of quantitative research methods and statistical data analysis techniques.
 As a trained psychologist, he has background knowledge on cognitive behavioural therapy.
 Levente is used to attempting to find an ideal trade-off between scientific rigor and realistic conditions in complex health care environments.

 Mark Bloemendaal, MSc & MBA, is Founder of ImplementationIQ and SmartRollout.

 In January 2012, Mark completed the minor education Medicine for Engineering of the Medical Delta cum laude.
 This training, combined with his TU Delft degree, enables Mark to bridge the gap between innovations and their implementation in healthcare practice.

 Dr. Phil.
 Markus Moessner is currently working in Center for Psychotherapy Research (FOST).